Wood Pellet Boilers Explained

 Conclusion:

 Wood pellet boilers are a bit more hassle than oil or gas boilers but not as much as you might think.
-Personally I don’t mind having to do a little more work (although I do get the maximum RHI payments so I’m pretty much getting free heating for the next 7 years, which is a great motivator).
+Personally I don’t mind having to do a little more work (although I got the maximum RHI payments and got pretty much free heating for 7 years, which was a great motivator).

 Pellet boilers can be fitted with relative ease provided you have enough space for the boiler and pellet storage.